-Specifically, one Director under the age of 30, one Director between the ages of 30 and 40, and nine Directors over the age of 50 sit on the Board of Directors.
+Specifically, two Directors between the ages of 30 and 40, and nine Directors over the age of 50 sit on the Board of Directors.
 Six out of eleven Directors are women.
 The members of the Board include managers of the Company and Directors, including Independent Directors, who have worked for many years in the industry in which the Company operates, in listed companies and in management.

-This allows the decision-making process to be more effective and thorough, and enriches the discussion in the corporate boards thanks to the different skills and experience gained by the Directors.
+This allows the decision-making process to be more effective and thorough, and enriches the discussion in the corporate bodies thanks to the different skills and experience gained by the Directors.

-In addition to the above, during 2021 GHC embarked on a journey to formally recognise and support the values of diversity and inclusion within the Group.
+In addition to the above, from 2021 GHC embarked on a journey to formally recognise and support the values of diversity and inclusion within the Group.